dmrl789/findag/docs/DOCUMENTATION_UPDATE_SUMMARY.md

 - Added current features and limitations sections
 - Provided clear guidance on production readiness status
 - Added bridge integration examples and testing procedures

+### 10. Transaction Bot Documentation & PRD Update
+**Date:** January 2025
+**Changes:**
+- Added a new section to the PRD ('docs/prd/FinDAG_PRD_v1.0.md') with a Rust example for automated transaction submission using a bot.
+- Updated transaction format documentation to match the latest implementation (all fields as byte arrays, signature, etc.).
+- Updated all GitHub URLs to 'findag/findag'

 ## Current Implementation Status